eeijcea/whatsapp-framework/README.md

 # Warning !!
-Use code at your Risk, just after forking I found out yowsup -- base from this project -- stated the following:
+Use code at your Risk, just after forking I found out yowsup -- base from this project -- stated the following: <br>
 It seems that recently yowsup gets detected during registration resulting in an instant ban for your number right after registering with the code you receive by sms/voice.
 I'd strongly recommend to not attempt registration through yowsup until I look further into this.